arturonline/docs/web/React/Hooks/useEffect.md

 }, []);
 ```

-## Can I use several useEffects in a component
+## Can I use several useEffects in a component?

 Yes, you can use several useEffect hooks in a single React component, and this is not only allowed but also considered a best practice in many cases.